Xilinx/PYNQ/docs/source/10_creating_overlays.rst

    * ``<GitHub repository>/Pynq-Z1/vivado/base``

 A makefile exists in each folder that can be used to rebuild the Vivado project and generate the bitstream for the overlay.
-However, the overlay has been precompiled, and is available in ``<GitHub Repository>/Pynq-Z1/bitstream/`` so it is not necessary to rebuild the overlay, which requires a full Vivado installation.
+However, the overlay has been precompiled, and is available in ``<GitHub Repository>/Pynq-Z1/bitstream/``.

-Vivado is only required to build a new overlay.
-Building an existing overlay allows the project to be opened in Vivado and examined, or modified to create a new overlay.
+A full Vivado installation is required to design and build overlays.
+Building an existing overlay design allows the project to be opened in Vivado and examined, or modified to create a new overlay.

 .. image:: ./images/vivado_base_overlay.JPG
    :scale: 50%